Alcantor/LotusECU-T4e/README.md

 The IXXAT USB-to-CAN Adapter is easy to use and reliable but expensive.

-The Raspberry-Pi + CAN-Hat is cheap but not reliable, more complicated to use (And you can use it as a BDM-Programmer).
+The Raspberry-Pi + CAN-Hat is cheap and reliable?, but more complicated to use (And you can use it as a BDM-Programmer).
 We have experienced data corruption because of the SPI.